peturgq/packer/README.md

 # CloudStack

-The virtual machine images build for CloudStack are currently made for two types of builds one of them is qemu/kvm which is used by GreenQloud the other one is VMware which is used for Customer.
+The virtual machine images built for CloudStack are currently made for two types of hypervisors; QEMU/KVM and VMWare.

 ## Templates